 As part of the Road Safety Plan 2021, the NSW Government outlined plans to investigate camera based technology to enforce mobile phone use offences.

-In May 2018, the NSW Parliament passed legislation to enable the use of evidence from camera-based technology to enforce mobile phone offences, placing NSW in a position to be an early adopter of emerging technology.
+From July 2018, legislation has been in place to enable the use of evidence from camera-based technology to enforce mobile phone offences.
+This has placed NSW in a position to test and be an early adopter of emerging road safety technology.

-Transport for NSW and Roads and Maritime Services (RMS) are currently working with potential technology providers to test camera technology on the Sydney road network.
-This testing will assess whether the systems are feasible and could be approved for enforcement purposes.
+Transport for NSW and Roads and Maritime Services (RMS) has worked with potential technology providers to test camera technology on the Sydney road network.